xplosionmind/tommi.space/content/jam/public/Meta.md

 	This page follows a reverse chronological order.
 Sections are marked by date.
 </div>

-<p class='date'><time datetime='2025-01-15T12:00:00+01:00'>13<sup>th</sup> January 2025</time></p>
+<p class='date'><time datetime='2025-01-15T14:46:16+01:000'>15<sup>th</sup> January 2025</time></p>

 ## Version 3 🫣

 As opposed to [version 2](#version-2), that mainly signified a change in perspective and left most of the code as it was, this version marks <u>strong changes at the technical level</u>.

 To share the modifications applied I should be pointing to the source code’s changelog, but I am so terrible at committing to git regularly that in the end all that has changed for version 3 is grouped in *one* commit 😬.
-Therefore, I am listing the most notable reworkings manually, following my memory of what I have insonsistently edited in the past eight months—as I have been working on this on and off since May 2024.
+Therefore, I am listing the most notable reworkings manually, following my memory of what I have inconsistently edited in the past eight months—as I have been working on this on and off since May 2024.

 - The most remarkable transformation is the migration to the mighty [Eleventy version 3](https://www.11ty.dev/blog/eleventy-v3/ '“Eleventy v3.0.0 is now available!” in Eleventy’s blog'), which forced me to better understand the way Eleventy and JavaScript work, as I transitioned the whole project to <abbr title='ECMAScript Modules'>ESM</abbr>.
 	- I updated the [eleventy-img plugin](https://www.11ty.dev/docs/plugins/image/ 'Image Plugin – 11ty Docs'), finally replacing Liquid’s {% raw %}`{% img %}`{% endraw %} shortcodes with regular `<img>` HTML tags.